Assembler: Electronic Certificate

 Students who successfully complete the program will be prepared to sit for the IPC J-STD-001 certification, the industry standard for soldering processes and materials used in electronic assemblies.

-- Real-World Skills: Learn soldering & mechanical assembly to step directly into a rewarding high-tech career.
+- Real-World Skills: Learn hands-on soldering assembly to step directly into a rewarding high-tech career.

 - Fast & Affordable: Complete training in just 1 week with up to 100% of the program cost covered by the Ratcliffe Works grant for eligible participants.